lovecomm/gamma/README.md

 # Gamma

+(This is no longer maintained, as it has been replaced by [anione](https://github.com/lovecomm/anione).)

 Gamma is a CLI application to make generating HTML5 banners simple.
 It's built with Node & Gulp.
 Some of the things it does includes:
 * Inline all of your DOM elements and JS vars based upon the images and scripts you have within the **assets/** folder.
 * Allow you to put all your images into one **assets/images** directory, and script into one **assets/scripts** directory for development.
 When the time comes to package the banners, it will copy all images & scripts for each banner into it's respective banner directory.